-Ecohome is in the process of building our next demonstration house, and to do so we have partnered with a company that manufactures frost-protected shallow foundations (slab-on-grade) that are heated with air rather than liquid.
+Ecohome is in the process of building our next demonstration low energy house, and to do so we have partnered with a company that manufactures frost-protected shallow foundations (slab-on-grade) that are heated with air rather than liquid.
 There are many advantages to air-heated radiant floors over hydronic radiant floors, but none greater than the ability to inject solar-heated air into the thermal battery which is the concrete slab floor.

 Solar air heating panels are a growing trend in green building online, with one notable shortfall – the heat that is generated is difficult to store or control.
 Many people take advantage of the relatively simple and affordable nature of air-heated solar panels (compared to photovoltaic panels) to harness the energy of the sun to heat garages and workshops, but solar radiant air-heating has yet to be a viable and reliable option for well-balanced home heating.
 Until now ….

 When looking for a heat-storage solution that would allow us to incorporate solar-air heating panels into our design in an "engineered" and reliable way, we approached Legalett, a manufacturer of slab-on-grade insulating concrete form kits and air-heated radiant floors, to see if high efficiency solar air panels could feed air directly into their existing in-floor duct work.
 They welcomed the challenge and engineered the system that will be the main heat source of our new (as close as we can get it to ) Zero Energy home.